Table of Contains

 Substitution with a file server

-Japan falls behind Western nations in the implementation of document information systems.
+Japan falls behind Western nations in the implementation of document and information systems.
 Instead, many organizations appear to make use of file servers as substitute systems.

-4. Document Information Management
+4. Futere Document and Information Management

-4.2 Document Information Management of the Future
+4.1 Challenges and Direction for Solutions Document and Information Management of the Future

-Until now, document information management involved dealing with the phase of transition from paper-based documents to document information centered on electronic formats.
+Until now, document and information management involved dealing with the phase of transition from paper-based documents to document information centered on electronic formats.
 It was in fact the replacement of paper documents with digital documents, while business operations have basically remained unchanged.

 The next step is expected to be the resolution of the following issues regarding the digitization of business operations and implementation of business activities completely in digital formats.

-1. A structure that is versatile enough to adapt to advances in digitization that are underway,
+A structure that is versatile enough to adapt to advances in digitization that are underway,

-3. Action on AI/robotic process automation (RPA).
+Action on AI/robotic process automation (RPA).

 Note: The credibility mentioned in (2) does not refer to the reliability of the equipment used.
-Rather, it points to the credibility of the document information content, in that its processing, activities and evidence are sufficient and accurate in expression.
+Rather, it points to the credibility of the document content, in that its processing, activities and evidence are sufficient and accurate in expression.

-1. A structure that is versatile enough to adapt to advances in progress in digitization.
+A structure that is versatile enough to adapt to advances in progress in digitization.

 As mentioned earlier, electronic contracts, e-billing, electronic settlement of accounts, accounting, employee work attendance control and many other services are today cloud-based, with document information storage being dispersed among various cloud services.
 These services are expected to continue evolving and changing at a speed exceeding business reforms.

-For this reason, document information to be handled must be structured in such a way that it can withstand such changes and developments.
+For this reason, document to be handled must be structured in such a way that it can withstand such changes and developments.

 The method regarded as an example of good practices in terms of resistance to change involves the creation of a flat organizational structure and segmentation of its business operations into units that can exercise the maximum amount of autonomy possible.
 This was roughly 200 units in the overseas cases studied, although this would be dependent on the line of business and organizational scale.
-The business workflows are identified clearly, with document information created or acquired in the operation linked to the business operation and the organization, and the systems and applicable services linked to the operation.
+The business workflows are identified clearly, with document created or acquired in the operation linked to the business operation and the organization, and the systems and applicable services linked to the operation.

 Also, it must be noted that the definition of the business operation and workflow are basic to internal control.

 Business transactions in cyberspace are non-physical, conducted without any actual encounter with the other party.
-The credibility of the other party in the transaction and of the document information received is a major issue.
+The credibility of the other party in the transaction and of the document received is a major issue.

 A transaction via the web involves a variety of risks, such as identity theft, non-delivery, discrepancy in format and failure to determine the reliability of the document content.